Banani-Rath/azure-devops-server-docs-pr/docs/command-line/tfssecurity-cmd.md

 #### Remarks

-Run this command on an application-tier server for Team Foundation.
+Run this command on an application-tier server for Azure DevOps.

 Server-level groups are created directly on the application tier and apply to all project collections.
 Collection-level are created at the project collection level.
 They apply to that collection and have implications for all projects within the collection.
 In contrast, project groups apply to a specific project within a collection but not any other projects in that collection.
-You can assign permissions to server-level groups so that members of those groups can perform tasks in Team Foundation Server (TFS) itself, such as creating project collections.
+You can assign permissions to server-level groups so that members of those groups can perform tasks in Azure DevOps Server itself, such as creating project collections.
 You can assign permissions to collection-level groups so that members of those groups can perform tasks across a project collection, such as administering users.

 > [!NOTE]
 > You can use the <b>/gcg</b> command to create groups, but you cannot use it to add any users to the groups or assign any permissions.
 For information about how to change the membership of a group, see [/g+: Add a user or another group to an existing group](#gplus) and [/g-: Remove a user or group](#gminus).
 For information about how to change the permissions for the group, see [/a+: Add permissions](#aplus) and [/a-: Remove a user or a group from membership in a group](#aminus).